cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 > —  <cite>Richard Feynman</cite>

 Scientists should put extra effort to not miss any important things while concluding their findings.
-This allows not to fool oneself and provide complete information to other scientists.
+This allows not fooling oneself and provide complete information to other scientists.

 It is important to inform about all the points and results, not just the information that leads to judgment in one particular direction or another.
 The focus on avoiding the results which cannot support the experiment is typical for cargo cult scientists who do not report on things that can contribute to eliminating the received results.